Posted in: Digital marketingLast update: 04/08/22

 According to a survey, marketing is more like food than medicine.
 In essence, marketing is about maintaining a company’s existence, not overcoming a lack of engagement.

-However, marketing allows businesses to create and maintain a healthy relationship with your customers everyday.
-It is not a one-off solution, rather an ongoing strategy that helps companies to prosper.
+However, marketing allows businesses to create and maintain a healthy relationship with their customers every day.
+It is not a one-off solution, but rather an ongoing strategy that helps companies to prosper.